bday-boy/thinkpattery/To-do list.md

 - Find a better way to use global values because I hate macros (maybe extern some consts)
+- Find less ugly way of checking if any state change occured

 ### Miscellaneous checks